HL7/fhir-mCODE-ig/input/pagecontent/StructureDefinition-mcode-cancer-genetic-variant-intro.md

 ### Usage

-CancerGenomicVariant SHOULD be sent as part of a GenomicsReport and MAY be sent as a standalone observation.
+GenomicVariant SHOULD be sent as part of a GenomicsReport and MAY be sent as a standalone observation.

 ### Conformance